flpfar/companies-marketplace/README.md

 - Run the following commands:
 ```
 $ bundle install
+$ yarn
 $ rails db:create
 $ rails db:migrate
 ```

 **Sample data**

 This project contains a seeds file to provide sample data for a preview of the application.
 The seeds file creates a company with domain 'coshop.com', some categories and posts.
-After running the seeds, it is possible to 'Sign up' users with emails like 'user@coshop.com'.
+After running the seeds it is possible to 'Login' with the user 'master@coshop.com' and password '123123', or 'Sign up' users with email domains 'coshop.com' (e.g. 'user@coshop.com').

 - In order to use the seeds file, run in terminal: `$ rails db:seed `